centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/configuration.md

 ## Define views & status computation parameters

-Centreon Map server gives you the possibility to customize how this inherited status is computed & rendered in views.
+Centreon Map server gives you the possibility to customize how this inherited status is computed and rendered in views.
 You may use the following parameters to adapt the behavior of inherited status computation to your use case.